sclorg/s2i-perl-container/README.md

         *   **assemble**

-            Is used to install the sources into location from where the application will be run and prepare the application for deployment (eg. installing modules, etc.).
+            Used to install the sources into a location where the application will be run and prepare the application for deployment (eg. installing modules, etc.).
-            In order to install application dependencies, application has to contain `cpanfile`, in which user specifies modules and their versions.
+            In order to install application dependencies, the application must contain a `cpanfile` file, in which the user specifies the modules and their versions.
-            Example of [cpanfile](https://github.com/openshift/sti-perl/blob/master/5.16/test/sample-test-app/cpanfile) is available in our test application.
+            An example of a [cpanfile](https://github.com/openshift/sti-perl/blob/master/5.16/test/sample-test-app/cpanfile) is available within our test application.

         *   **run**

-            This script is responsible for running the application, by using the apache web server.
+            This script is responsible for running the application, using the Apache web server.

         *   **usage***